 If your request is in response to an agenda item, are you in favour of the recommendation?
+If not, please provide your reasoning below:

+P

-If not, please provide your reasoning below: a/a Speaking notes and presentation materials n nust accompany this s request.
+Speaking notes and presentation materials must accompany this request.

 Additional documentation attached?
-Yes ⊠ No Will a PowerPoint presentation be made?
-Yes No Note : An electronic copy of the PowerPoint presentation is required to be submitted to the Town Clerk no later than 12:00 noon on the Friday before the meeting.
+Yes No Will a PowerPoint presentation be made?
+Yes No

+Note: An electronic copy of the PowerPoint presentation is required to be submitted to the Town Clerk no later than 12:00 noon on the Friday before the meeting.

 The completed Delegation Request Form is to be submitted to the Town Clerk, Town of Amherstburg, 271 Sandwich Street South, Amherstburg, ON N9V 2A5 Phone: 519.736.0012 Fax: 519.736.5403 or email pparker@amherstburg.ca.

-For office use only: Date request received: Jan.
-1917 Request Received by (initials): Request relates to: Library board Strike □ Staff Report: N/A. Staff Name: N/A.
+For office use only:

+Date request received: Jan.
+19/17 Request Received by (initials):

+Request relates to: Library boar & Strike

+\Box Staff Report: $N \mid A$.
+Staff Name:A